1) Do research early

 2) Play in the right tournaments

 Part of being a great recruit means having the tournament experience.
 Play in tournaments that will help you develop your game and demonstrate your level of play.
 Most D1 programs will look for national-level tournament results.
-Again, doing research early will help you get a better sense of which tournaments you should be playing in.
+Learn more about the National High School Invitational.

 3) Be proactive